wizvishak/arceus/README.md

     In Linux, you can also just click the channels ;)

-2. **Change yo style!**
+2. **Change message format style**
     Customizability is what this project is heading for.
-I'm planning on adding support for themes and plugins in the future!
-As of now, you can edit your message format.
+I'm planning on adding support for plugins in the future!
+As of now, you can edit your message format and theme.

     Example: